DaBeast873/Anton-Gr-nby/README.md

 <h1>STEEZY</h1>

 A snowboarding game me and a group of classmates made in ca 1 month that won the competition the school was holding.
-It also gained some interrest from investors stationed in Skellefteå.
-My role in the project was as Backend Programmer so I coded all the UI and also started on a leaderboard before the deadline
+It also gained some interest from investors stationed in Skellefteå.
+My role in the project was as a Backend Programmer so I coded all the UI and also started on a leaderboard before the deadline

 Below is a function I used to calculate the total time it took the player to finish a track
 ```